dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/hosted-services.md

 [!code-csharp[](hosted-services/samples/2.x/BackgroundTasksSample/Services/BackgroundTaskQueue.cs?name=snippet1)]

-In `QueueHostedService`, background tasks in the queue are dequeued and executed as a <xref:Microsoft.Extensions.Hosting.BackgroundService>, which is a base class for implementing a long running `IHostedService`:
+In `QueueHostedService`, background tasks in the queue are dequeued and executed as a [BackgroundService](#backgroundservice-base-class), which is a base class for implementing a long running `IHostedService`:

 [!code-csharp[](hosted-services/samples/2.x/BackgroundTasksSample/Services/QueuedHostedService.cs?name=snippet1&highlight=21,25)]